Exosomes with Growth Factors and mRNA

 Also Known As

-EVs are sometimes called exosomes or signalosomes.
+Exosomes are sometimes called EVs or Secretomes.
 They produced by signaling cells (some of which are Mesenchymal Stem Cells) upon specific physiological or environmental cues, which contain a precision payload capable of modulating the phenotype of target cells.

 Mechanism of Action

-Clinical trials are already underway designed to test the hypotheses that EVs might serve as a therapy to alter the inflammatory response.
+Clinical trials are already underway designed to test the hypotheses that Exosomes might serve as a therapy to alter the inflammatory response.

-Early findings suggest that MSC-derived exosomes or EVs can modulate the phenotype of macrophages.
-This is the likely Mechanism of Action that EVs exert on inflammation, since macrophages play a pivotal role in regulating immune responses.
+Early findings suggest that MSC-derived exosomes can modulate the phenotype of macrophages.
+This is the likely Mechanism of Action that Exosomes exert on inflammation, since macrophages play a pivotal role in regulating immune responses.